m-s-abeer/vjudge-to-oj/README.md

 I personally felt the need of it along with some of my friends and colleagues.
 It's a tiresome job to submit all the solved problems of vjudge to the actual judge.
 This here is a small approach to get such works done easily.

 Current solution will only work for UVa.
-With enough response or your contribution I hope to add some more judges as well.
+With enough response or your contribution I hope to add some more judges here as well.
 Huge thanks to @mehedi-shafi for contributing to all my fun projects.

 Let me know if you have any suggestions/feedbacks or simply if you liked it.